 - 1. Read in 64 Hz Level 2 MAG data. - 2.
-Use HL estimator with a non-overlapping averaging window to compute the 1-second average from 64 Hz Level 2 MAG data.
-Define timestamps at the beginning of each 1-second time window. - 3.
-Use iterative Huber M-Estimator with a non-overlapping averaging window to compute the 1-minute average from 64 Hz Level 2 MAG data.
-Define timestamps at the beginning of each 1-minute time window. - 4.
+Use the iterative Huber M-Estimator to compute the 1-second average from 64 Hz Level 2 MAG data.
+Define timestamps at the beginning of each 1-second time window.
+Use the Hodges-Lehmann (HL) method as a backup if the Huber M-Estimator fails to converge. - 3.
+Use iterative Huber M-Estimator to compute the 1-minute average from 64 Hz Level 2 MAG data.
+Define timestamps at the beginning of each 1-minute time window.
+Use the Hodges-Lehmann (HL) method as a backup if the Huber M-Estimator fails to converge. - 4.
 Output 1-sec and 1-min averages at each time along with the number of data points in each window.